 Decision Table Testing: With a unique combination in each column, a decision table puts their causes and their effects in a matrix.

-Equivalence Class Testing: It is utilized to limit the quantity of doable tests to an ideal level while keeps up sensible test inclusion and coverage.
+Equivalence Class Testing: It is utilized to limit the number of doable tests to an ideal level while keeping up sensible test inclusion and coverage.

 Boundary Value Testing: Boundary value testing is centered around the values at limits or boundaries, hence the name.
 A specific scope of values are acceptable by the system or not is decided by the procedure of Boundary Value Testing.
 It is helpful in lessening the number of tests performed and is generally suitable for the systems where input is inside decided ranges.